Club: none | Opening: 1956 | Capacity: 81,006 seats

 In 1982, a stadium disaster took place at the stadium during a second round UEFA Cup match between FC Spartak and Dutch side HFC Haarlem.
 In the dying seconds of the match, people started rushing for the exits to make it to the metro before the rest of the crowd.
 When someone fell on the icy staircases, chaos ensued, and the resulting crush and domino effect killed 66 people.

 Until the 1990s, the roofless stadium could hold just over 100,000 spectators.
 In 1996, the stadium got extensively renovated, which included the construction of a roof over the stands and the refurbishment of the seating areas, which resulted in a decrease of capacity.

 Redevelopment works entailed the complete reconstruction of the stands, adding a second tier, the removal of the running tracks, and an expanded roof structure.
-The characteristic exterior of the stadium has remained intact.
+The characteristic exterior of the stadium was left intact.
 Works were completed in the summer of 2017, and the first football match at the reopened stadium, a friendly between Russia and Argentina (0-1), was played on 11 November 2017.

-Apart from the final, Luzhniki will also host the opening match, three further first round group matches, a round of 16 match, the semi-final between Croatia and England (2-1), and the final between France and Croatia (4-2).
+During the 2018 World Cup, Luzhniki hosted the opening match, three more first round group matches, a round of 16 match, the semi-final between Croatia and England (2-1), and the final between France and Croatia (4-2).

 (photos of the Luzhniki Stadium before reconstruction below)

 How to get to Luzhniki Stadium